 The use of a Noise Preferential Route (NPR) is mandatory until an altitude equalling that of the NPR being used is achieved, or unless otherwise directed by Air Traffic Control.
-This height was 3000 feet for all NPR's but some are now 4000 feet.
+An NPR operates to a level of 3000 or 4000 feet.
 Please see below for further explanation.

 Figure 4.
-Runway usage at Birmingham Airport
+Runway usage